4n4c0nd4RSA/luno_trader/README.md

 # Luno BTC/ZAR Trader

-This project is a simple trading bot for the Luno cryptocurrency exchange, designed to monitor the BTC/ZAR trading pair and make trading decisions based on historical order book data.
+This project is a trading bot for the Luno cryptocurrency exchange, designed to monitor the BTC/ZAR trading pair and make trading decisions based on historical order book data.
 The bot calculates a confidence level and adjusts the BTC/ZAR ratio in the wallet accordingly.
-It includes features to record order book history, determine trading actions, and visualize wallet value over time.
+It includes features to record order book history, determine trading actions, and visualize various aspects of the trading process.

 ## Features
-- Fetches and stores the latest order book data.
+- Fetches and analyzes real-time order book data
-- Calculates trading confidence based on historical order book data.
+- Calculates trading confidence based on historical order book data
-- Makes trading decisions (buy, sell, or hold) based on confidence levels.
+- Makes trading decisions (buy, sell, or hold) based on confidence levels
-- Updates wallet values and visualizes them in real-time.
+- Updates wallet values and visualizes them in real-time
-- Records trading actions and updates wallet balances.
+- Records trading actions and updates wallet balances
+- Analyzes order book depth and visualizes cumulative order book volumes
+- Displays real-time price trends
+- Checks for arbitrage opportunities across multiple trading pairs
+- Supports both mock trading and real trading modes

 ## Requirements
 - Python 3.9.x
 - luno-python (Luno API client)
 - matplotlib (for visualization)
-- json (for handling order book history)
 - numpy (for numerical operations)
+- pandas (for data manipulation)
 - scipy (for statistical analysis)
-- logging (for logging trading actions and errors)

 ## Installation
 1. Clone the repository: